thalesmello/exploring-async/exploring_async.md

 }
 ```

+Notice that, in the snippet above, we've removed the shared state between
+the servers.
+Previously, it was used to keep track of which server was up and
+running.
+Because Promises can simple callback once it's done with its
+computation, the need for shared state went away.

-## Coroutines
+## Generator Coroutines

-The coroutines technique is makes a smart use of the new generator feature
+The generator coroutines technique makes a smart use of the new generator feature
-in the ES6 specification.
+of the ES6 specification.
 Generators make it possible to suspend and resume
 function execution.
-Some libraries such as Bluebird make use of it in order
-to provide a convenient way to await the return of promises.
-Our previous
+[Bluebird][1] uses it to provide a convenient way to
+await the return of promises, almost as if it was a synchronous function call.
-example become a lot simpler once we make use of the coroutine feature.
+Our previous example become a lot simpler once we make use of the coroutine
+feature.

 ```js
 var Promise = require("bluebird"),